mauricioscastro/rlmdb/README.md

 at hand like jgroups-raft, kafka and bookkeeper I will give bookkeeper a go for replicating the lmdb key/values.

 the wrapper classes will be oriented to lmdb. first because the [related project](https://github.com/mauricioscastro/basex-lmdb)
-(running isolated) was developed first with lmdb in mind only and second because leveldb role here is that of an auxiliary write cache.
+(running isolated) was developed with lmdb in mind and second because leveldb role here is that of an auxiliary write cache.

 in this case I will have leveldb bufering single inserts and small sized write batches and also to avoid